samkusin/gamelabs/voronoi/README.md

 is used.
 In most cases I've made an effort to minimize memory allocations, and to avoid using smart pointers.

+## Samples

+Note, at the moment these samples only work on OS X using Clang

+### glgraph

+Displays a graph via OpenGL (GLFW.)

+### simple

+A text based demonstration of the source, printing out cells, their edges, etc.

 ## Todos

 I've run a few tests locally and from an algorithmn standpoint, everything seems good.
 But...